moaoa/relative-to-alias-import/README.md

 relative-to-alias-import

-vhdl
-Copy

 This will scan your codebase, identify all relative imports, and convert them to use the `@` alias.
 The `@` symbol will point to the project's source directory, making your imports more concise and easier to maintain.

 ## Features

 - Automatically converts relative imports to use the `@` alias
-- Supports JavaScript, TypeScript, and React files
+- Supports TypeScript, and Vue files
 - Preserves existing imports that already use the `@` alias
-- Dry run mode to preview changes without modifying files
-- Customizable source directory name (default is `src`)

 ## Contributing

-If you encounter any issues or have suggestions for new features, please feel free to open an issue on the [GitHub repository](https://github.com/your-username/relative-to-alias-import/issues).
+If you encounter any issues or have suggestions for new features, please feel free to open an issue.

 ## License